cloneofsimo/lora/README.md

 By the nature of LORA, one can interpolate between different fine-tuned models by adding different $A, B$ matrices.

-Currently, LORA cli has two options : merge unet with LORA, or merge LORA with LORA.
+Currently, LORA cli has two options : merge full model with LORA, or merge LORA with LORA.

-### Merging unet with LORA
+### Merging full model with LORA

 ```bash
 $ lora_add --path_1 PATH_TO_DIFFUSER_FORMAT_MODEL --path_2 PATH_TO_LORA.PT --mode upl --alpha 1.0 --output_path OUTPUT_PATH